CSzLong/virtualBank/README.md

 # mint CNYA
 # sui 0.20.0 defect, need pass value as string to u64 in format of \"1\"
-# waiting to Mysten to resolve
+# waiting to MystenLab to resolve
 $ sui client call --package $COINPKG \
                 --module cnya \
                 --function mint_coin \